Ever Hear of Copper Plating Inside the Compressor?

 So why would the compressor have copper plating on the inside?
 They certainly aren’t manufactured that way.

-The short answer is the acid inside the system eats away at the copper and brass components in the system.
+The short answer is that acids inside the system can eat away at the copper and brass components in the system.
 The copper is then deposited in the high pressure/temperature environment of the compressor.

 Why does this happen?

 The presence of any acids in the system can cause this to occur but the most likely causes are the combination of air and moisture reacting with the refrigerant oil (most prevalently POE) to create an environment in which the copper is dissolved internally and redeposited on the steel in the compressor.